Common student illnesses

 Remember, your campus surgery and counselling services are there to be used.
 Make sure you register at the beginning of the academic year.
-If you are worried about your health – be it physical or mental – talk to your GP.
+If you’re worried about your health – be it physical or mental – talk to your doctor (GP).

 Photo of mask students by Shutterstock

 - You can call NHS Direct for quick advice when it's not an emergency on 111.